 First, we’ll look at the advantages of freelancing and the main benefits and opportunities you’ll gain!

-One big advantage to freelancing is the freedom and flexibility.
+One big advantage of freelancing is the freedom and flexibility.
 You can wear what you want, wake up when you want, set your schedule, etc.

 If you want to begin working at 5:00 am so that you can coach your child’s baseball team in the afternoons, you can do that.
 If you want to take two-hour lunch breaks each day, you can do that, too.